tewhatuora/air-fhir-ig/input/pagecontent/immunisationEventCreate.md

   }
 },
 ~~~
-* The operation may return data quality violations based on the data quality rules and validation
+* The operation may return data quality violations based on the [data quality rules](dataQualityRules.html)

-* The record can also be identified by ImmSOT as duplicate, see the details of this here
+* The record can also be identified by ImmSOT as duplicate, see the details of this [here](duplicateRecordHandling.html)